ci-bonfire/Sprint/myth/_docs_src/general/views.md

 ## Variants
 Variants are different versions of a single view that must be presented at different times.
 This is most commonly done to provide customized layouts or views for mobile phones or tablets.

-Imagine you have a `members` controller, `profile` method and you want to customize the views for cell phones and tablets to make the best use of our devices.
+Imagine you have a `members` controller, `profile` method and you want to customize the views for cell phones and tablets to make the best use of the devices.
 You would start with the desktop version, with a view named `members/profile.php`.
 The phone and tablet varieties should then be named:

 * tablet - `members/profile+tablet.php`
 * phone - `members/profile+phone.php`